-Fourth and last intense measurement campaign by 3DO
+Fourth and last Intense Observation Period by 3DO (IOP 4)

-In June and July 2018, the fourth and final intense measurement campaign took place in Stuttgart and Berlin.
+In June and July 2018, the fourth and final Intense Observation Period took place in Stuttgart and Berlin.
 In Hamburg the researchers will measure from mid-August to mid-September.
 Again, data on air pollutants (e.g. nitrogen dioxide, ozone, particulate matter) and meteorological variables (e.g. wind, humidity and air temperature) were collected.

 In Berlin, as in last summer, the focus was set on the acquisition of meteorological variables such as direct short-wave irradiation, but also on long-wave radiance that is relevant for human bio-climate.
 This summer has so far clearly shown the stressful impact on humans of very hot days and the lack of cooling at night.